Myanmar Overtakes Afghanistan As Worlds Biggest Opium Producer: UN - UrduPoint

 Myanmar produced an estimated 1,080 metric tonnes of opium -- essential for producing heroin -- this year, according to the latest report by the United Nations Office for Drugs and Crime (UNODC).

-The figures come after opium production in Afghanistan slumped an estimated 95 percent to around 330 tonnes following the Taliban's ban on poppy cultivation in April last year, according to UNODC.
+The figures come after opium production in Afghanistan slumped an estimated 95 percent to around 330 tonnes following the Taliban government's ban on poppy cultivation in April last year, according to UNODC.

 The "Golden Triangle" border region between Myanmar, Laos and Thailand has long been a hotbed of illegal drug production and trafficking, particularly of methamphetamine and opium.